jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   - **farmed fish** , in relation to a fish farmer, means fish, aquatic life, or seaweed— (a) of a species specified in the fish farmer's registration or licence under the Freshwater Fish Farming Regulations 1983 for the site concerned; and
     (b) that was not acquired in breach of section 192A
+  - **final IUU vessel list** has the meaning set out in section 113B
   - **financial year** means a period of 12 months commencing on 1 July and ending with 30 June
   - **finfish** includes all species of finfish of the classes Agnatha, Chondrichthyes, and Osteichthyes, at any stage of their life history, whether living or dead
   - **fish** includes all species of finfish and shellfish, at any stage of their life history, whether living or dead